-For property acquired by the servicer at the foreclosure sale or by deed-in-lieu, the servicer will order a market value appraisal that is compliant with Uniform Standards of Professional Appraisal Practice (USPAP) standards.
-If the servicer utilized a qualified appraisal during liquidation and it is dated within 6 months of the loss claim date, the servicer may reuse the existing appraisal.
-To estimate holding and disposition costs, a standard acquisition and management resale factor of 15.95 percent (aka VA Net Value Factor) as established by the Department of Veteran Affairs (VA) of the estimated sales price is used.
-Loss claims for acquired property should be filed by the servicer within 60 days of the foreclosure sale date, acquisition date, or possession of the security property.
-Loss claims filed beyond this period may be reduced or denied by the Agency.
+For property acquired by the servicer at the foreclosure sale or by deed-in-lieu, the servicer will order a market value appraisal, compliant with USPAP standards.
+If the servicer utilized a qualified appraisal during liquidation and it is dated within 6 months of the claim date, the servicer may reuse the existing appraisal.
+In order to estimate holding and disposition costs, a standard acquisition and management resale factor of 15.95 percent (aka VA Net Value Factor) as established by the Department of Veteran Affairs (VA) of the estimated sales price is used.
+Loss claims for acquired property should be filed by the servicer within 60 days of the foreclosure sale date, acquisition date, or possession of the security property; loss claims filed beyond this period may be reduced or denied by the Agency.

 The servicer can negotiate a "cash for keys" option with the former borrower for a maximum of up to \$2,500.
-The property must be left in broom swept condition with all personal property removed before the borrower can be eligible to receive this incentive.
-A written agreement must be signed by borrower and retained in servicing file.
+The property must be left in broom swept condition with all personal property removed before the borrower can be eligible to receive "cash for keys."
+Written agreement must be signed by borrower and retained in servicing file.